UAV-Enabled Fluid Antenna Systems for Multi-Target Wireless Sensing over LAWCNs: Numerical Results

 { As illustrated in Fig. \ref{figs5}, the average CRB value versus the normalized region size of the proposed scheme is compared under different transmit powers, where the normalized region size corresponds to the maximum reconfigurable feasible region of the FAs.
 As we can observe, with the normalized region size expands, the achievable average CRB values of all targets decrease under different transmit powers of the UAV.
 The reason is that, a larger antenna reconfigurable range provides more DoFs for the transmit and receive FAs, enabling more precise and flexible beam steering towards the targets, which improves channel quality and thereby enhances the CRB accuracy. }

-{ In Fig. \ref{figs6}, the average CRB value versus the number of targets of the proposed scheme is presented.
+{ In Fig. \ref{figs6}, the average CRB value of the targets versus the number of the targets of the proposed scheme is presented.
 It can be observed that as the number of the targets increases, the average CRB value also rises.
-The reason is that, a larger number of targets leads to a more dispersed distribution of the beamforming energy, thereby reducing the beampattern gain per target and resulting in degraded average CRB performance.
-On the other hand, when the UAV employs a higher transmit power, the CRB performance improves across all considered target counts.
+The reason is that, a larger number of targets leads to a more dispersed distribution of the beamforming energy, thereby reducing the beampattern gain per target and resulting in the degraded average CRB performance.
+On the other hand, when the UAV transmits with a higher transmit power, the CRB performance improves across all considered target counts.
 The trend is consistent with our previous analysis for Fig. \ref{figs4}. }